 More importantly, it all-but-slammed the door shut on the Wildcats’ bowl hopes.
 At 4-7 (2-6 Big Ten), Northwestern needs to beat No. 25 Illinois next week at Wrigley Field to even get an outside shot of earning a bowl bid based on Academic Progress Rate.
 Not to mention the fact that the Illini will likely be double-digit favorites.

 It took Northwestern all of 2:25 of game time before they committed a turnover on a poor decision by Lausch to try to squeeze the ball into Joseph Himon II on the sideline.
-Michigan go the ball at their own 47 and wound up scoring a touchdown.
+Michigan’s Asmir Hall picked it off and the Wolverines took over at their own 47 and wound up scoring a touchdown for a 7-0 lead.

-While the first quarter was a disaster, the Wildcats got their chances to get back into the game in the second quarter.
+While the first quarter was a disaster, the Wildcats got their chances to get back into the game in the second.

-But, unlike Michigan, Northwestern couldn’t cash in with a touchdown.
+But, unlike Michigan, Northwestern couldn’t cash in on their turnover opportunity with a touchdown.
 Lausch had to throw the ball away under pressure on third down and Luke Akers came on to hit a chip-shot 28-yard field.

 The Wildcats would get another shot at a short field after AJ Henning, playing his first game at Michigan Stadium since transferring, returned a punt to midfield.
 On the first play, Lausch aired one out to Bryce Kirtz, who put on the brakes and let two defenders sail by him as he made a sliding catch at the Michigan 15.